Skip to main content

 Oregano oil

-Oregano oil, or origanum oil, has been shown to inhibit the growth of Candida albicans.
+Oregano oil, also known as oil of oregano, or origanum oil, has been shown to inhibit the growth of Candida albicans.
 But, studies have been done in labs, not directly on women, so this is not a proven treatment.

 Douching